Compulsive video-game playing could be mental health problem

 Photo: Kamil Zihnioglu, AP

-FILE - In this Friday, Nov.
-3, 2017 file photo, a man plays a game at the Paris Games Week in Paris.
-The World Health Organization says that compulsively playing video games now qualifies as a new mental health ... more
+A man plays a game at the Paris Games Week in Paris.
+The World Health Organization says that compulsively playing video games now qualifies as a new mental health condition, in a move that some critics warn may ... more

 While you pound away on your newest Xbox or PlayStation entertainment system, did you ever wonder how these systems came about?
 Click ahead to check out the long history of video game consoles in America.